-Animation is a technique used to play a series of successive images to create an illusion of life and movement.
+Animation is a video-making technique used to play a series of successive images to create an illusion of life and movement. (motion picture.)

 In the above animation, some drawings are played in succession at 24 frames per second to give the illusion of a character walking while chewing gum.

 2D Animation (eg. Scooby-doo / Tom & Jerry, Teen Titans Go, PowerPuff Girls etc.)

 3D Animation (eg. Ice Age, Kungfu Panda, Frozen, Boss Baby, PJ Masks etc.)

 Stop Motion (eg. Kubo & the two strings, The Boxtrolls, Fantastic Mr. Fox, etc.)

 What's the Difference between 2D & 3D Animation?

 The third dimension a.k.a depth.
 2D Animation is drawn or constructed on paper and thus lacks the depth dimension perceived in 3D.